dotknyl/knyl-blog/src/pages/blog/set-up-wildcard-ssl-for-godaddy-domain-with-lets-encrypt.md

 pubDate: "Dec 22 2022"
 ---

+## Summarize
+1. Update DNS settings with two type A records pointing to the server's IP address.
+2. Install Certbot by following instructions on their website.
+3. Install Certbot GoDaddy DNS from https://github.com/miigotu/certbot-dns-godaddy.
+4. Create GoDaddy Credentials with a configuration file from your [developer.godaddy.com](http://developer.godaddy.com/) account.
+5. Validate the domain using sudo certbot certonly command.
+6. Renew the certificate with sudo certbot renew command.
+7. **Restart your application/load balancer to reload the certificate file.**

 Let’s Encrypt is a free, automated, and open certificate authority brought to you by the nonprofit Internet Security Research Group (ISRG).
 That's why I use this Certificate Authority for my website and other wildcard domains (*.knyl.me).

 To get a Let’s Encrypt certificate, you’ll need an ACME client software, and most people use **[Certbot](https://certbot.eff.org/)**.